Friedrich Naumann Foundation

-The foundation follows the ideals of the Protestant theologian, Friedrich Naumann.
+The foundation follows the ideals of the Protestant theologian, Friedrich Naumann, except his Christian socialist views.
 At the beginning of the last century, Naumann was a leading German liberal thinker and politician.
-He resolutely backed the idea of civic education.
 Naumann believed that a functioning democracy needs politically informed and educated citizens.
 According to him, civic education is a prerequisite for political participation and thus for democracy.

-In this regard, the foundation is an agent of organized liberalism.
-It promotes this through civic education, international political dialogues, and political counselling.
-The foundation has numerous offices in Europe, Africa, America, and Asia.
-It also enjoys close links with Germany's Free Democratic Party (FDP) and Liberal International (LI).
+It has numerous offices in Europe, Africa, America, and Asia.
+It also has close links to Germany's Free Democratic Party (FDP) and Liberal International (LI).

-While the foundation's activities in the field of civic education consist of seminars, conferences and publications aimed at promoting liberal values and principles, the international political dialogue program provides a discussion forum for a wide range of liberal issues.
+The foundation's activities in the field of civic education consist of seminars, conferences and publications aimed at promoting liberal values and principles.
+The international political dialogue program provides a discussion forum for a wide range of liberal issues.
 The foundation's counselling programs focus on candidates for political office, liberal political parties and other democratic organizations.

 Scholarship program

-The Friedrich Naumann Foundation, together with other foundations of different philosophical, political and ideological orientation and the non-political German National Academic Foundation, acts as an instrument for the promotion of excellence in German tertiary education.
+The Friedrich Naumann Foundation, together with other foundations of different philosophical, political, and ideological orientation and the non-political German National Academic Foundation, acts as an instrument for the promotion of excellence in German tertiary education.
 This scholarship system is funded by the Federal Government.

 Around 1% of university students in Germany hold one of these federally funded merit scholarships.
 Currently, the Friedrich Naumann Foundation provides scholarships to approximately 800 students, among those 175 PhD students (as of 2009).
 Scholarships are granted after a competitive multi-stage admission process.
 The selection is based on grades, letters of recommendation, leadership potential, community service, and a visible commitment to liberal values.
 Around 20% of the scholarships are held by foreign students studying at a university in Germany.

 Foreign involvement

-In Peru, the foundation was involved in a misunderstanding on a meeting related to the some members of the Congress.
+In Peru, the foundation was involved in a misunderstanding on a meeting related to some members of the Congress.
 The Peru Office Director testified before the Peruvian Congress to clear the misunderstanding.

+The North America Regional Office in Washington, D.C. runs two programs.
+The Transatlantic Dialogue Program encourages discussions between the US, Canada, and Germany on various fronts, while the World Order and Globalization Hub enhances global economic understanding.
+Both aim to foster knowledge exchange and promote global social and economic progress.

+Shortly after the invasion of Ukraine in 2022, the foundation's work in Moscow was stopped and the Moscow office's registration was revoked.

+In April 2024, the Friedrich Naumann Foundation was declared an undesirable organization in Russia.

+The foundation also established a Human Rights Hub in Geneva.